Original Impression Painted By Julie A M Edwards

-Etosha is vast salt pan in Northern Namibia.
-It extends for more than 120 Kim’s and mostly a dry lakebed forming part of the Kalahri basin.
-Ethosha and its surrounds are protected as a National Park sanctuary, preserving habitat for wildlife.
+Northern Namibia also has one of the largest salt pans that extends for more than 120 Kim’s and mostly a dry lake bed forming part of the Kalahari basin.
+Etosha and its surrounds are protected as a National Park sanctuary, preserving habitat for wildlife.

 Gemsbok, Oryx gazella, have their home ranges extending for much of the Kalahari including Etosha.
 These animals are perfectly adapted to survive in the desert and have the ability to withstand very hot conditions.
 They have a special maze of blood vessels that work as a cooling devise.
 Warm blood passes through the network of vessels and cooled through the nasal area.